 What should I do if I think I have spondylolisthesis?

-If you believe that your back pain is caused by spondylolisthesis, it is extremely important that you visit your physician.
-As with most degenerative spine conditions, the symptoms of spondylolisthesis can often be managed conservatively with a series of non-surgical treatments, assuming the spinal misalignment isn’t severe and your symptoms aren’t debilitating.
-Spine surgery is normally reserved as a last resort for pain relief after all other non-surgical treatments have been exhausted.
+If you believe that your back pain may be related to spondylolisthesis, or vertebral slippage, it is extremely important that you visit your physician for a precise diagnosis and treatment.
+As with other degenerative spine conditions, the symptoms of spondylolisthesis can often be managed conservatively as long as the spinal misalignment isn’t severe and your symptoms aren’t debilitating.
+Spine surgery is normally reserved as a last resort for pain relief after nonsurgical treatments have been fully exhausted.

-The first step toward overcoming your symptoms is to prepare for your initial physician’s appointment.
-Be sure to take detailed notes about your specific symptoms, their duration, the exact location of the discomfort and any other pertinent details you can think of – even the smallest details may be helpful.
-If your pain is worse in the morning, make a record of it; if your pain goes away when you bend your back a certain way, jot it down.
-Quite often people forget to mention these facts to their physician when they could be helpful for diagnosing the condition and locating the problem area in the spine.
+The first step toward overcoming your symptoms is to prepare for your initial doctor’s appointment.
+Be sure to take detailed notes about your specific symptoms, their duration, the exact location of the discomfort and any other pertinent details you can think of; even the smallest details may be helpful.
+If your pain is worse in the morning or if your pain goes away when you bend your back a certain way, jot it down.
+Quite often people forget to mention these facts to their doctor when they could be helpful for diagnosing the condition and locating the problem area in the spine.

-Your physician will likely begin the appointment by examining your medical history and asking you a series of questions about your condition.
+Your doctor will likely begin the appointment by examining your medical history and asking you a series of questions about your condition.
 From there, he or she will complete a medical examination and attempt to identify the cause and location of your condition.
-If spondylolisthesis is believed to be the source of your discomfort, your physician will likely refer you to a medical imagery center for an MRI or CT scan.
-These three-dimensional scans are exceptional diagnostic tools because they can locate the specific location of the spinal deterioration as well as identify any underlying cause that is behind the spondylolisthesis, such as a herniated intervertebral disc.
+If spondylolisthesis is believed to be the source of your symptoms, your doctor will likely refer you to a medical imagery center for an MRI or CT scan.
+These forms of diagnostic imagery are more detailed than an X-ray and can help locate the specific location of the spinal deterioration as well as identify any related issues that may be present.

-Treatment for spondylolisthesis is usually first attempted conservatively, with a series of nonsurgical methods, including:
+Treatment for spondylolisthesis is usually first attempted conservatively with methods that include: